Early Breast Cancer Treatment

 Early breast cancer

 Early breast cancer is contained in the breast.
-Or it has only spread to the lymph nodes in the underarm area (axillary lymph nodes).
+Or it has only spread to the axillary lymph nodes (the lymph nodes in the underarm area).
 This term often describes stage I and stage II breast cancers.

 In the U.S., most breast cancers are early breast cancers.